-Oxfam warned it could lose millions in funding over sex crimes scandal
+Oxfam warned it could lose funding over sex crimes scandal

 Story highlights

-- UK Cabinet Secretary Penny Mordaunt says Oxfam needs to give more information to authorities

-- Mordaunt will meet with Oxfam leaders Monday, she told the BBC
+- UK international development chief Penny Mordaunt to meet Oxfam leaders Monday

+- The charity received £32 million in pubic funding last financial year

-(CNN)Senior leaders of British aid organization Oxfam are to meet UK government officials Monday amid warnings it could lose public funding over allegations its staff hired prostitutes in Haiti.
+London (CNN)The British charity Oxfam will fight to keep millions of pounds in public funding in a meeting with UK officials Monday over allegations that its aid workers hired prostitutes in Haiti.

+Oxfam did not deny the accusations against its staff members, but it denied a cover-up, saying that it launched a swift internal investigation after it became aware of the allegations.
+Four people were fired and another three resigned, including van Hauwermeiren, the charity said.

+"Our primary aim was always to root out and take action against those involved and we publicly announced, including to media, both the investigation and the action we took as a result," Oxfam said in a statement.

-Ahead of the meeting, Oxfam announced it would strengthen its staff vetting procedures and introduce a new whistleblower helpline as part of a package of reforms.
+Oxfam has announced it would strengthen its staff vetting procedures and introduce a new whistleblower helpline as part of a package of reforms.

 "It is not sufficient to be appalled by the behavior of our former staff -- we must and will learn from it and use it as a spur to improvement," Oxfam's chair of trustees, Caroline Thomson, said in a statement.